SpencerLabAQ/AIPT/README.md

 ### Generate all the figures and tables contained in this paper

-For sake of clarity, we present here how to generate individual results for each research question:
+For sake of clarity, we outline the method for generating specific results for each research question:

 #### RQ1: Classification of segments
 ```shell